Coulevile History, Family Crest & Coats of Arms

 Early Origins of the Coulevile family

 The surname Coulevile was first found in Suffolk, where they held a family seat from early times.
 They were descended from Gilbert de Colleville (Colavilla, Colvile) from Coleville, a town between Caen and Bayeux in Normandy.
 He accompanied Duke William from Normandy and had two sons.

 From Gilbert and William the English Barons of Colleville are descended.
-William held lands in Yorkshire
+William held lands in Yorkshire.
+His eldest son Phillip acquired the lands of Ancroft in Northumberland, and from him are descended the Lords of Colville in Scotland.

-Searching other records, we found Thomas de Colevill who was listed as a witness to many documents in the late 1100s, as well as being mentioned in a perambulation of the marches of Elstaneshalche in 1181.
-A Thomas de Colouilla, who may or may not be the same man, was charged with treason in 1211.
-Ada de Coleuyll generously gave the lands of Kynnard in Fife to the monks of the Abbey of Neubotle in 1241 and Thomas de Coleville, who lived in Dumfriesshire rendered homage to King Edward I on his invasion of Scotland in 1296.
+In Scotland, Ada de Coleuyll generously gave the lands of Kynnard in Fife to the monks of the Abbey of Neubotle in 1241 and Thomas de Coleville, who lived in Dumfriesshire rendered homage to King Edward I on his invasion of Scotland in 1296.
 Robert de Colvylle of Scotland was rewarded for extreme courage and steady obedience in 1358; he was granted an annuity of 20 marks from the customs of Kingston on Hulle.

 Early History of the Coulevile family

 This web page shows only a small excerpt of our Coulevile research.
 Another 101 words (7 lines of text) covering the years 1174, 1296, 1358, 1337, 1394, 1377, 1384, 1385, 1390, 1393, 1540, 1605, 1551, 1629, 1604, 1675, 1662, 1675, 1690, 1813, 1898 and 1871 are included under the topic Early Coulevile History in all our PDF Extended History products and printed products wherever possible.

 Coulevile Spelling Variations